"

 Specific clinical faculty duties include:

-• provide preceptor and student orientation to the clinical experience,
+• provide preceptor and student resources related to the clinical experience,

 • communicate student progress and assessment processes to students and preceptors,